stone-coding/CSDS325_Project1/README.md

 Incoming -> Server put the text message from sender with sender's ip and port to every client which greeted server.<br />
 <br />
 Client to server:<br />
 Greeeting -> User will type a "nickname" as a indentity indentification.
-A message as "nickname" joined will register the client as active in the server
+A message as '"nickname" joined' will register the client as active in the server
 <br />
 Message -> Client send the message packets to the server, and server receives the message and send it back to peer clients(include this sending client)
 <br />